Updated Jan 10, 2023

 Arkansas is a great state to live in as it tends to have a relatively affordable cost of living.
-However, when it comes to the average cost to install solar panels, some of the rates can be steep.
-Part of the issue is that the state of Arkansas does not offer very many incentives to help homeowners with the costs of solar panels.
+However, when it comes to the average cost of installing solar panels, some of the rates can be steep.
+Part of the issue is that Arkansas does not offer many incentives to help homeowners with the costs of solar panels.
 Our guide features the best Arkansas solar incentives, tax credits, and rebates and:

 Even though Arkansas does not have specific state incentives currently, these things can change, so keep checking back to see how federal programs have been updated and enhanced to help you save money.

-Arkansas currently ranks 30th in the nation for being solar friendly.
-Obviously, this is not all that impressive, and the renewable energy sources that homeowners and business owners are looking for are there; they are simply not cost-effective.
+Arkansas currently ranks 30th in the nation for solar-friendliness.
+The renewable energy sources that homeowners and business owners are looking for are there but are simply not cost-effective.
 Electricity rates in Arkansas are still high enough that many people are interested in solar systems, but it just takes a long time to recoup the electricity costs.

-However, when you do decide to go solar, there are some impressive net metering policies in place, as well as federal rebates that can certainly help.
-Even though the cost of solar panels may be high, you will be making a difference in creating greener and cleaner energy and reducing the costs to run and maintain your home.
+However, when you decide to go solar, some impressive net metering policies are in place, as well as federal rebates that can certainly help.
+Even though the cost of solar panels may be high, you’ll create greener, cleaner energy and reduce the costs of running and maintaining your home.

-Solar costs have gone down slightly in Arkansas over the last few years.
-The pricing tends to go down as technology improves and becomes a bit more worth it from an energy savings perspective.
-However, the cost to install an Arkansas solar system is more than $15,000.
+Solar costs have decreased slightly in Arkansas over the last few years.
+The pricing tends to decrease as technology improves and becomes more worth it from an energy savings perspective.
+However, installing an Arkansas solar system costs more than $15,000.
 Some factors will impact this total cost and the cost of your future utility bills.

-The size of the home is a significant factor and you can get estimates from your current electric company, like Entergy Arkansas, as to how much you are currently using to power your home.
-The Solar Energy Industries Association also helps customers get some great estimates as to what a Solar Photovoltaic system will cost in your local area.
+The size of the home is a significant factor, and you can get estimates from your current electric company, like Entergy Arkansas, as to how much you are currently using to power your home.
+The Solar Energy Industries Association also helps customers estimate what a Solar Photovoltaic system will cost in their local area.

 Before deciding on financing options or rebates that may be available through your current electric company, it pays to do the research.
-Some requirements must be in place from the start of the installation of the system and missing out on these incentives is a mistake.
+Some requirements must be in place from the start of the system installation, and missing out on these incentives is a mistake.

-The best solar incentive in Arkansas is by far the Federal Solar Investment Tax Credit.
-This is a great way to save money on your next tax return, and it will follow you around for several years if you don’t need to claim it all the first year.
+The best solar incentive in Arkansas is the Federal Solar Investment Tax Credit.
+This is a great way to save money on your next tax return, and it will follow you for several years if you opt not to claim it all the first year.
 Here are a few of the other great options for Arkansas homeowners to consider when it comes to savings.